Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 Be as active as possible.

 Joining relevant groups is a great place to start.
-There are many groups on Linkedin so that you will find one relevant to your field.
-Being active in Linkedin groups is a great way to make a name for yourself in a relevant community.
+There are many groups on LinkedIn, so you will find one relevant to your field.
+Being active in LinkedIn groups is a great way to make a name for yourself in a relevant community.
 Making a name for yourself means more profile views, exposure, access to prospects, and, eventually, more customers.